Wasserwecken/BoidSimulation/README.md

 # Branch seminar
 Branch that was used to teach students in a workshop how boids are working.
-This simulation uses unity physics to determine its neighbours and a clear, not optimized, code style for the simulation rules for good readablility and understanding.
+This simulation uses unity physics to determine its neighbors and a clear, not optimized, code style for the simulation rules for good readability and understanding.